 That's the beach in front of Bugaloo's Conch Crawl.
-We took some of these photos on our first visit, which was near high tide.
+We took some of these photos on our first visit.
+I notice that we were there near high tide.
+We pay attention to those kinds of things.
 We liked the place.
 We went back a couple weeks later at low tide, too.
 There are photos from each of those lunches mixed in here.
 I just gathered up the best photos of the lot and posted them.
 The major difference is that there is a whole lot more beach at low tide.
 So if you notice the big discrepancy in how much beach is exposed, now you know why.

 I think this structure is a band stand type of thing.
 Could also serve as a speaker's or awards rostrum.
 Looks like a Corona Beer advertising location.
+Or perhaps a good spot to set up some kind of souvenir stand.
+I think I'll buy a t-shirt myself when they come out with them.
 That distant view is also of some interest to us.
 Those are familiar waters and very familiar hills and islands.

 Did you notice the guy with a rake in his hand patrolling the beach in those photos?
-Different days.
 We saw him constantly patrolling, picking up little bits of seaweed and trash.
-He doesn't set any land speed records, to be sure, but This has to be one of the cleanest beaches in Provo.
+This has to be one of the cleanest beaches in Provo.
 It's certainly clean for a beach restaurant, no bones about it.
 Yuk yuk.
 I think the owner is making some statements, throwing down the gauntlet, and looking for ways to make his place better than the competition.
 If you know of the history of Bugaloo and 'da Conch Shack', it's understandable that there is some competition here.
 You know we're big fans of the Conch Shack.
 Steady customers for seven years.
-We've come to know the staff there and they don't need to bring us menus.
+We've come to know the staff there and we don't need to see the menus.
 And we love the place.
 We were still very keen to check out Bugaloo's new restaurant in Five Cays.
-It's good.
-Most of the people in our party would say that, so far, it's better.
+It's pretty darned good.
+Some of the people in our party would say that, so far, it's better.

-A lot of the visitors who do make it here to Providenciales won't get to this part of the island unless they make a special effort to do so.
+A lot of visitors to Providenciales won't get to this part of the island unless they make a special effort to do so.
 Five Cays is on the other side of the airport from most of the normal sightseeing spots.
 Some might say that it's also on the other side of the tracks.... in a country where the only railroads are ghosts.

 Railroads aren't the only ghosts here, either.
 This part of town reminds me of some of the other islands, like North or Middle Caicos.
 Where you sometimes find someone's business dream coming true next to the ghost of one that didn't.

 Provo's Five Cays settlement is one of the largest residential neighborhoods in the Turks and Caicos.
-Near the nuts and bolts commercial part of Provo, where a lot of manual labor creates jobs for immigrants.
-There are not really too many tourism-oriented businesses visible in Five Cays.
+Near the nuts and bolts commercial part of Provo, where a lot of manual labor opportunities create jobs for immigrants.
+There are not really too many tourism-oriented businesses visible in Five Cays, although the entire country essentially depends upon tourism in one form or another.
 It's near the South Dock port of entry, customs, immigration, and all the shipping and courier businesses.
 It's the island version of a working class neighborhood, complete with untidy gardens, children and dogs.
 There's usually some fresh graffiti spray painted somewhere.
 If one were the type that mentally accumulates crime statistics, the name of Five Cays crops up in the local newspapers more often than anyplace else on the island.
 Maybe in the entire country.
-It doesn't help that image when the Five Cays police station looks like Fort Apache with concertina wire topped fences protecting it.
-There is something vaguely worrying about a fortified police outpost.
 This is a very distinctive local neighborhood.
 You will definitely know that you're not in Leeward or Grace Bay.

 And now we'll return to our irregularly scheduled lack of an identifiable program.